yemisi567/Counter/README.md

 ***React Counter App with Error Handling***

   This is a simple React application that demonstrates a counter with error handling.
-  The app allows you to increment, decrement, reset the counter, set a custom value, and trigger an error page when an error occurs.
+  The app allows you to increment, decrement, reset the counter, set a custom value, shows a not found page when you go to a wrong url and trigger an error page when an error occurs.

 **To see a live demo of the application, you can visit (add netlify link)**